Address:

+As the sole contractors for home improvement projects, our building company covers everything from carpentry services to painting and decorating.
+We always ensure all work in Epsom, Guildford, Farnham and across Surrey is completed to the highest standards, from start to finish.
 To maintain a tidy site, but with a keen eye on their business profitability, a team of builders will keep waste to a minimum.
-It isn’t always easy to predict where waste will come from nor, indeed, what can be done to reduce it.
+It isn’t always easy to predict where waste will come from or what can be done to reduce it.
 Most people think of waste as something that needs discarding, but the term covers any materials beyond what builders need to complete the job.

-This blog post looks at a few simple solutions builders in the Guildford and Farnham areas can consider to mitigate the cost of waste, satisfy customers' expectations of cleanliness and still turn a profit.
+In this blog post, we look at a few simple solutions builders can consider to mitigate the cost of waste, satisfy customers' expectations of cleanliness and still turn a profit.

 Waste falls into three different categories, and each one has implications on construction.
 The three categories are: